 .Retargeting is the next best thing after sliced bread, the wheel, and the fire.
 Ok, you can add “The Internet” too.

 Retargeting is so good, so profitable, and so awesome that it almost hurts to “not” deploy a campaign when you could.
 Larry Kim, the founder of WordStream and Mobilemonkey, wrote about a few surprising benefits of retargeting in 2014.

 What was surprising then is no longer surprising now.
 What’s surprising is the numerous businesses that don’t use retargeting when they could and should.

-According to an Infographic by Wishpond that reveals a few retargeting statistics for 2017,
+According to an Infographic by Wishpond that reveals a few retargeting statistics,

 - A website visitor who’s retargeted with a display ad is 70% more likely to convert.